-There’s a double dose of blueberries and lemon this amazing Lemon Blueberry cake!
+A double dose of blueberries and lemon in this amazing Lemon Blueberry cake!
 A moist and delicious lemon cake with fresh blueberries and a blueberry buttercream.

 In true Olivia fashion, my first go at this cake was a fail of epic proportions.
 Not only did every single one of my blueberries sink to the bottom (even though they were coated in flour), the cakes totally collapsed on me because I took them out of the oven too early.
 AGAIN.

 I used to be so good at multi-tasking.
 I don’t know if it’s just that I’m getting older or that I haven’t been utilizing my project management skills so they’re going stale.
 I literally can’t do more than one thing at a time.
 I try, but I totally fail every time.

 This time I decided that prepping and making dinner while the cakes were baking was a good idea.
 Needless to say, the timer was going off on the oven as I was frying stuff on the stove, among other things.

 Usually, when I check my cakes I do a few tests to make sure they’re ready:

 - First I nudge the pans a bit to make sure the cakes are set.